vicoyeh/vicoyeh.github.io/_posts/2019-02-17-unorthodox-methods-of-choosing-the-right-startup.md

 <dt>Equity</dt>

 <dd><a href="http://blog.samaltman.com/how-to-be-successful">You get rich by owning things</a>.
 Calculate what percentage of the company you are going to own.
-Negotiate for higher equity and lower base salary if you can.
+Negotiate for higher equity if you can.
 Even if the stocks could be worthless, equity is always a better motive for personal growth than cash is. (a16z has a great intro explaining how stock options works if you are new to this subject - <a href="https://a16z.com/2016/08/24/options-ownership/">link</a>)</dd>

 <dt>Fun</dt>